SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/events.md

 child1 := BlElement new size: 300 asPoint; background: Color lightGreen; position: 100 asPoint; addEventHandlerOn: BlClickEvent do: [ self inform: '1' ]; yourself .

 "There is an option to forbid mouse events for an element.
-You just send #preventMouseEvent to it." child2 := BlElement new size: 200 asPoint; position: 200 asPoint; border: (BlBorder paint: Color blue width: 2);preventMouseEvents.
+You just send #preventMouseEvents to it." child2 := BlElement new size: 200 asPoint; position: 200 asPoint; border: (BlBorder paint: Color blue width: 2);preventMouseEvents.

 container addChild: child1.